-To confirm that a round lesion is ringworm and not another type of hair or skin issue, your vet may perform tests for a diagnosis:
+To confirm that your cat has ringworm and not another type of hair or skin issue, your vet might perform tests for a diagnosis, including:

 - Wood's lamp: A special black light called a Wood's lamp causes the fungus to glow a yellowish-green color.
-It's a simple and non-invasive test to perform, but it's not always accurate.
-The lamp could make other things glow, including dead skin cells, topical ointments, and other fibers, so it's just one test used for evaluation.
+It's a simple and noninvasive test to perform, but it's not always accurate.
+The lamp can make other things glow, including dead skin cells, topical ointments, and other fibers, so it's just one test used for evaluation.

-- Microsporum: Your vet can look for fungal spores, called Microsporum, under a microscope.
-A piece of clear tape placed on the lesion picks up cells that can then be stained.
-A special purple stain causes the ringworm spores, which look like small ellipses with lines in it, to be visible under a microscope.
-The spores can still be hard to see even with this test.
+- Microscope: Your vet can look for fungal spores under a microscope.
+A piece of clear tape placed on the lesion will pick up cells that can then be stained.
+A special purple stain will cause the ringworm spores, which look like small ellipses with lines, to be visible under a microscope.
+However, the spores can still be hard to see even with this test.

-- Culture: One of the most accurate ways to diagnose ringworm is to take samples of your cat's fur and skin and place them on a special culture medium to see if the fungus will grow.
-It's a very slow method that takes over a week for results.
+- Culture: One of the most accurate ways to diagnose ringworm is to take samples of your cat's fur and skin and place them on a special culture medium to see whether the fungus will grow.
+It's a slow method that can take weeks for results.

 - Biopsy: A skin biopsy is the most invasive way to diagnose ringworm, but it's also very accurate.
 This method involves cutting out a piece of skin and sending it to a lab for microscopic analysis.
 It can take several days to get results.

 These different tests will verify that your cat has ringworm.
 Your vet will then be able to treat the fungal infection with appropriate medication.
-Your vet may also ask you if you have any lesions that look similar to your cat's lesions, as another indication of this zoonotic disease.
+Your vet might also ask whether you have any lesions or other skin abnormalities similar to your cat's, as you've likely been exposed to the fungus.

-Ringworm lesions can look similar to other issues, which is why it may be necessary for your veterinarian to run more than one test.
-For example, fleas and mange (both the demodectic and sarcoptic types) can cause hair loss and itching.
-Some cats will lick their fur off and irritate their skin until it's red due to allergies or stress and anxiety.
+Ringworm lesions can look similar to other issues, which is why it might be necessary for your veterinarian to run more than one test.
+For example, fleas and mange can cause hair loss and itching.
+Plus, some cats will lick their fur off and irritate their skin until it's red due to allergies or stress and anxiety.
 A misdiagnosis can mean your cat will be given the wrong kind of medication.

-Finally, if you have a cat with ringworm, you'll need to treat your home environment in order to kill any remaining spores.
-Use the correct ratio of diluted bleach solutions on surfaces after your general cleaning routine in order to kill the spores of the ringworm fungus.
-Keep the bleach solution in contact with a surface for a full ten minutes to ensure that the area is disinfected.
+Finally, if you have a cat with ringworm, you'll need to treat your home environment to kill any spores.
+Use a diluted bleach solution on surfaces after your general cleaning routine.
+It can be helpful to restrict your cat to a small, easy-to-clean area until it is no longer infected.

 How to Prevent Ringworm

-Ringworm is highly contagious in cats but it's also preventable if the appropriate steps are taken.
-Washing your hands before and after handling your pet is the easiest way to decrease the likelihood of you or your cat from becoming infected with ringworm.
-Aside from that, don't let your cat play with cats that don't live within your household, maintain a sanitary living environment for you and your cat, and if you have ringworm, refrain from touching your cat until your doctor has determined that you're free of the infection.
+Ringworm is highly contagious, but it's also preventable if the appropriate steps are taken.
+Washing your hands before and after handling your pet is the easiest way to decrease the likelihood of you or your cat becoming infected with ringworm.
+Aside from that, don't let your cat play with cats that don't live within your household.
+Maintain a sanitary living environment for you and your cat.
+And if you have ringworm, refrain from touching your cat until your doctor has determined that you're free of the infection.

 Ringworm: A Serious But Readily Treatable Affliction.
-Cornell University College Of Veterinary Medicine, 2020.
+Cornell University College Of Veterinary Medicine.